 The truth is, there’s really no secret formula to being a good partner or being good in a relationship.
-All men are capable of being so, and all men probably have been at one time or another.
+All are capable of being such, and all probably have been at one time or another.
 It’s just the consistency that’s hard.

-If you want to be good partner or to be good in a relationship, go back to the beginning.
+But, if you want to be better partner, or to be better in a relationship, take my advice: go back to the beginning.

-It was something that I came across when I was getting my Master’s in Teaching.
-We were learning about how to get our students to be active and attentive in class, and our instructor informed us that if we were ever going to have students come into class without any preconceived notions – about what they may learn or about what they thought they already knew – and actually be opened minded and attentive in class, we would have to show them how to have a ‘beginner’s mind’.
+I was exposed to this idea when I was getting my Master’s in Teaching.
+It was presented to us one day in class when we were learning about how to get our students to be active and attentive in class.
+Our instructor informed us that students generally come into class with preconceived notions – about what they may learn or about what they think they may already know – and this prohibits them from actually learning new things.
+It prevents them from learning new things, because they walk into class presuming they won’t learn anything new, and thus, don’t.
+So if we really wanted them to learn anything new in our classes, we would have to show them how to have a ‘beginner’s mind first.

-So before we could really teach anything new, we had to help our students forget that they knew anything just about.
+So, basically, before we could really teach anyone anything new, we had to help our students forget that they knew anything just about.
 To go back to a mindset pre-assumptions.
 A mindset like they had in their first class ever, on their first day of school ever.
 To be filled with curiosity and questions, and to listen actively and openly as if they could learn something new and wonderful at any moment.
 As if they knew nothing.
 To put themselves in a mindset, in a class, filled with endless possibilities.
-Where there’s so much to do and learn; where they can’t wait to hear what’s next; and where they don’t assume what’s coming next.
+Where there’s so much to do and learn, where they can’t wait to hear what’s next, and where they don’t assume to know what’s coming up.

-The point being, that in the beginning our mindsets our often the purest and most productive they ever will be.
-It’s not until we become products of the world around us that we somehow stop taking advantage of what the world has to offer us.
+The point being, that in the beginning, our mindsets are often the purest and most productive they ever will be.
+We are always trying to learn new things and be better versions of ourselves when we’re young.
+It’s not until we grow up, that we shut ourselves off from the many new and exciting opportunities around us.

-I’m don’t mean you should’t know anything about relationships and being a good partner going into it, but you should approach each time like it was your first time.
+I don’t mean you should’t know anything about relationships or being a good partner going into them, but you should approach each one like it was your first time.
 With an open heart and an open mind.

 So without further ado…

-It should go without saying, but you should still try like you did the first time you met her.
-Like you did when you were first trying to get her to notice you.
-Like when you were first trying to get her to say yes to you.
-Like when you wanted nothing more and would have done anything to have her be with you.
+It should go without saying, but you should still try like you did the first time you met that special someone.
+Like you did when you were first trying to get them to notice you.
+Like when you were first trying to get them to say yes to you.
+Like when you wanted nothing more and would have done anything to have them be with you.

-I know she’s said yes now, or I do, or gave up and settled for you, but that doesn’t mean she deserves less effort from you now.
-Especially since all it appears you managed to do the first time was to trick her into a seemingly poor decision.
+I know they’ve said yes now, or I do, or gave up and settled for you, but that doesn’t mean they deserve any less effort from you.

 You should still try.
 A lot.

-You shouldn’t just try with whatever leftover energy you have, or try just enough to appease her, or try just for the sake of trying.
-You should try like your (and her) goddamn life depends on it.
+You shouldn’t just try with whatever leftover energy you have, or try just enough to appease them, or try just for the sake of trying.
+You should try like your (and their) goddamn life depends on it.
 Because your life, your shared life, does.
 It isn’t guaranteed.

 Trust me, a relationship won’t work if you’re barely doing your part.
 As my grandfather once said, and I’m paraphrasing here, “A relationship can’t be 50/50.
 It’ll never work that way.
 Someone is always going to do less than their part at times.
 For it to work, it has to be more like 90/90, so that when one of you falls short the other can be there to pick up the slack.”

-Try because you want to be the man who does more than your share.
-Try because everyday you can still get her to take notice of you and say yes to you like she did in the beginning.
-Try because she shouldn’t have to try to be in love with you.
+Try because you want to be the person who does more than your share.
+Try because everyday you can still get them to take notice of you and say yes to you like they did in the beginning.
+Try because they shouldn’t have to try to be in love with you.
 Try because you can.
 Try because love does.

 Also, try because in doing so you might be able to recreate that magic you all had when you first met.
 The magic you made.
 The magic that probably doesn’t exist now.

-Try and redo that first date, or your first anniversary, or your honeymoon maybe and see what happens next.
+Try and redo that first date, or your first anniversary, or your honeymoon, and see what happens next.

 But just try.